C.G. Purdy’s Bulls E(ye)

 Provenance: Ex: Ralph Finch Collection, American Glass Gallery

-Here is a rather unusual, exciting, and mysterious target ball where only two exist.
-We really do not know who C. G. Purdy was or why he applied for a patent for his amber ball embossed C. G. PURDY’S BULLS (EYE).
-Our only clues are that the ball has similar characteristics to the Sure Break Target Ball group.
+In architecture, you might be familiar with “bulls eye” glass window panes.
+Here is a rather unusual, exciting, and mysterious target ball referencing a “bulls eye” where only two exist.
+We do not know who C. G. Purdy was or why he applied for a patent for his amber ball embossed C. G. PURDY’S BULLS (EYE).
+Our only clue is that the ball has similar characteristics to the Sure Break Target Ball group.

 Also, according to Ralph Finch, there apparently was an advertisement in the April 24, 1879 issue of Field and Stream for “Alford’s Practice Target, Purdys Patent” for a wooden, catapult-like device.